switzersc-usds/healthcare-api/README.md

 This was originally made for a conference talk at [Lesbians Who Tech Debug 2020](https://lesbianswhotech.org/debug2020/).
 The slides from my presentation are available as PDF in this repo -- `
 This was originally made for a conference talk at [Lesbians Who Tech Debug 2020](https://lesbianswhotech.org/debug2020/).
 The slides from my presentation are available as PDF in this repo -- `build-a-healthcare-api-in-30-min.pdf`

+Different functionality is present in different branches of this repo:
+* `main` - mock server from openapi definition
+* `testing` - mock server with chai tests
+* `controllers` - real server with postgres database (needs some work)

 ## Getting Started

 0. Clone this repo.